SukkoPera/OpenUsbSerialAdapter/README.md

 So, when I came across a USB to Serial chip ([Microchip MCP2200](https://www.microchip.com/wwwproducts/en/en546923)) that claimed not to need any particular drivers, I decided to have a go at designing the one converter to rule them all.
 I hope I considered every possible feature in the design, but in any case I am releasing this as Open Hardware, so everybody can customize it so that it fully suits their needs.

 ### Features
-- Real support for both 3.3V and 5V serial levels
+- Real support for both 3.3V and 5V serial and power output levels
 - Protection resistors for RX/TX inversion
-- RX/TX pull-up resistors (Optional)
+- RX/TX pull-up resistors (optional)
 - Can provide up to 1A current on the 3.3V power output pin (This will actually be less as it will be limited by USB)
 - Hardware Flow Control pins (RTS/CTS, RTS can be used for the initial reset for Arduino programming)
 - Uses USB HID capabilities, which means it needs no drivers on Windows/OSX (This has to confirmed, as I only run Linux)